-Believe it or not, the United States is “the most dangerous place in the developed world to give birth.”
-And the risks aren’t just for women giving birth; just ask anyone whose child has been injured or even killed by a medical professional’s errors during delivery.
+Believe it or not, the United States is the most dangerous place in the developed world to give birth, according to experts.
+And the risks aren’t just for women giving birth; just ask anyone whose child has been injured or died because of a medical professional’s errors during delivery.

 Birth Injury Facts

 Birth injury or birth trauma refers to an injury that occurs to an infant during the birth process.
 In the U.S., there are around six to eight birth injuries per 1,000 births.
 It’s predicted that nearly half of those injuries could have been avoided through “recognition and anticipation of obstetric risk factors.”
 Those risk factors include: